Leonard Kelley holds a bachelor's in physics with a minor in mathematics. He loves the academic world and strives to constantly explore it.

 Science is a dynamic and ever-changing field.
 As we get more data, our theories need to be adjusted to accommodate our new findings.
 Occasionally, the system we are using will need some revision also, like altering how animals are organized.
 This is done with the intention of adding distinction and clarity to the system so that more results can be inferred.
 Essentially, an ideal system of classification in science enlightens, not confuses.

-So it is interesting to note how in August of 2006 scientists in the International Astronomical Union (IAU) did vote on a definition of planethood.
+So it is interesting to note that, in August of 2006, scientists in the International Astronomical Union (IAU) voted on a definition of planethood.
 Out of the 2412 scientists that were present at that convention, only 424 were a part of the vote.
-And the definition they voted on was determined by a 7-person council that examined possibilities and chose what they felt were the essentials.
+And the definition they voted on was determined by a seven-person council that examined possibilities and chose what they felt were the essentials.
 The end result was the demotion of Pluto to a dwarf planet.

 So where is the problem?
-The fact that voter turnout for the definition at the IAU was less than 18%.
+The problem is the fact that voter turnout for the definition at the IAU was less than 18%.
 The IAU is a small group to begin with and every member is critical to its operation.
 Votes on measures are important should be attended to as they have far-reaching consequences.
-Wait...this sounds a lot like a typical vote we see in election years.
+Wait . . . this sounds a lot like a typical vote we see in election years.
 Not everyone comes to the polls to make their voices heard when they have a chance to change what they don't like.
 But instead inaction results and undesired consequences are all that is left.

 Should science mirror politics like this?
 Certainly we need a discussion about any topic in science, a forum to talk about the merits of certain findings and the lack of others.
 But if that discussion is left to only a handful of individuals, then are we showing a true level of agreement?
 We do need a group of experts to help us make decisions and represent us, but we also need a system that allows for errors and balances.
 It works great for our government because we the people have chosen our representatives to hopefully vote for our best interests.